 What should goats not eat?

-Goats should not eat any plants that make Solaine, like potato and tomato plants.
+Goats can not eat tomato plants, potato plants or any plants that make Solaine.
 You should also avoid feeding your goat any crops that aren’t ripe, as they are likely to contain toxins or make your goat sick.

 Keep in mind that goats are herbivores and shouldn’t be eating anything outside of the plant family.
 Meats and sweets should be avoided.
 Before feeding your goat any new food, be sure to ask a vet or do research to verify that it is safe.